NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/FTPy.md

 </div>

 I have always enjoyed scripting; thus, Python was one of the first languages I had the opportunity to learn.
-This project is essentially a simplified FTP client, which, through an established socket, allows connecting and performing FTP exchanges, such as sending, retrieving, or deleting a file.
+This project is basically a simplified FTP client, which, through an established socket, allows connecting and performing FTP exchanges, such as sending, retrieving, or deleting a file.
 <br>